New White Paper! Embedded Finance for Credit Unions and Regional Banks: A Building-Block Approach – in partnership with American Banker

 Where FintechOS comes in

-The FintechOS platform and its high-productivity fintech infrastructure (HPFI) are designed to empower small teams of digital makers with the tools they need to accomplish amazing things quickly.
+The FintechOS platform is designed to empower small teams of digital makers with the tools they need to accomplish amazing things quickly.

 The people on your team who always have great product ideas can now sit down in a room and build a product in our Innovation Studio.
 They can then launch it themselves without technical support, and you can find yourself following market demand wherever it goes, whenever it changes course.

-All these new products will be linked to your real-time customer data, and fully equipped with the latest AI tools and omni-channel features.
-Not to mention, they will be automatically compliant with regulation and fully secured.
+All these new products will be linked to your real-time customer data and fully equipped with the latest AI tools and omnichannel features.
+They will also be automatically compliant with regulations and fully secured.

-Everything your team of digital makers needs to make innovative financial products and services fast is provided, so they can concentrate on creation.
-Conveniently, this also frees up your technical teams for larger, long-term projects, like updating your core infrastructure and replacing that outdated tech.
+Everything your team of digital makers needs to create innovative financial products and services quickly is provided so they can concentrate on creation.
+Conveniently, this also frees up your technical teams for larger, long-term projects, like updating your core infrastructure and replacing outdated tech.

 To find out more about our platform, book a demo.